Experienced Attorneys in Ohio Conservation Law

 It was for this reason that Attorney Jeff Holland founded the Medina County Land Conservancy in 1991.
-That organization eventually merged with 7 others, and is now the Western Reserve Land Conservancy, preserving more than 40,000 acres of natural and rural land in Northern and Eastern Ohio.
+That organization eventually merged with 7 others, and is now the Western Reserve Land Conservancy, preserving more than 50,000 acres of natural and rural land in Northern and Eastern Ohio.

-Conservation easements are customized permanent restrictions on the use of land to protect significant conservation values such as wetlands, floodplains, streams, rivers, watersheds, mature forests, wetlands, prairies, meadows, wildlife habitat and other natural resources.
+Conservation easements are customized permanent restrictions on the use of land to protect significant conservation values such as wetlands, floodplains, streams, wildlife habitat, forests, wetlands, farmland, and other natural resources.
 These voluntary agreements are entered into between a landowner and a nonprofit or government conservation agency.
-Conservation easements can be developed as a stand alone action or as part of an estate plan.
+Conservation easements can be an important part of an estate plan.

 Tax Benefits of Conservation Laws

-Attorney Jeff Holland frequently makes public presentations promoting the legal, tax and public policy benefits of preserving land with conservation easements, including several courses qualifying for Continuing Legal Education (CLE) credits for attorneys.
+Attorney Jeff Holland frequently makes public presentations promoting the legal, tax and public policy benefits of preserving land with conservation easements, including courses qualifying for Continuing Legal Education (CLE) credits for attorneys.